qruto/laravel-wave/README.md

     .updated('Team', (team) => console.log('team updated', team));
 ```

-At first, we should pass model name and id to model method of the Wave instance.
+Firstly, we should pass model name and id to the `model` method of the Wave instance.
 By default it searches in `App.Models` namespace.
 You can override it with `namespace` option:

 ```javascript